2060 Northbrook Boulevard Suite 101 North Charleston, SC 29406

 Book Appointment

-Physical Therapy in North Charleston, SC
+Physical Therapy Near Me North Charleston, SC

 Accidents are a part of life that can happen anytime, anywhere.
 Whether it's at work, home, or on the road, injuries often follow.
 According to the CDC, there were more than 38 million injury-related visits to the ER in 2020.
 However, not all injuries require the same kind of treatment.
 Minor sprains and bruises can often be treated at home with rest, ice, and elevation.

-More severe injuries require ongoing care like sports rehab and physical therapy in North Charleston, SC.
+More severe injuries require ongoing care like sports rehab and physical therapy Near Me North Charleston, SC.
 Physical therapy, which is a combination of physical exercises and education, has remarkable benefits for those who are injured or in constant pain.
 For many patients, physical therapy is the key to a pain-free life where joints and muscles don't ache and everyday activities are easy to accomplish without constant worry and debilitating pain.
-That's where Premier Physical Therapy shines – to help you live life free of the aches and pains setting you back.
+That's where Premier Physical Therapy shines - to help you live life free of the aches and pains setting you back.

 Premier Physical Therapy is not your ordinary physical therapy center.
 We separate ourselves from other physical therapy offices with an inherent belief that God's Will is to see each and every person suffering from physical ailments return to the best shape possible.
 We believe it's our job to make sure His Will is seen through.
 To ensure we do so, our physical therapy center is equipped with the most advanced technology and knowledgeable staff in South Carolina.